jacob-hitchcock/patient-appointment-database/README.md

 ### Milestone 04
 This final milestone asked me to reflect on the project and processes.
 My final thoughts are documented in this milestone.

+## Final Thoughts
+This project provided an opportunity to apply the SQL concepts learned in the course to a real-world scenario.
+Overall, the project was challenging, but it helped to reinforce the importance of proper database design and implementation.